 The patient’s first visit is the most important one.
 This is because an untreated mouth offers the best opportunity to identify factors contributing to the patient’s orthodontic problems.
 If we focus only on how we will treat a malocclusion, we may miss the reasons the patient’s teeth are like that in the first place.
 We try to be very, very cognizant of the overall condition of patient’s mouth.
 If we’re not perceptive before starting treatment, the patient’s mouth becomes an altered environment.

 In such a situation, it may no longer be possible to identify preexisting problems.
 We feel that an individualized treatment plan is the most important thing we offer.
-And it starts with the first visit.
+And it starts with free orthodontic consultations.
 This is when we carefully evaluate things that are going on in that patient’s mouth that contribute to their need for orthodontic intervention.

 The initial phone call from a patient or a family member of a potential patient, almost always involves the question: “Is there a fee for an initial consultation?”
 The simple answer is no. At our practice, we do not charge a fee until we begin treatment.
 Initial orthodontic consultations allow us to get an idea of what might be necessary.
 They also help us seek out available insurance coverage for a patient before they are tied into a fee.